jrhea/library-of-babel/README.md

 - Search for a snippet and find a page containing it
 - Browse a specific page by entering a hex + coordinates
-- Copy hex and share a link — includes full reproducibility
+- Copy hex and share a link
 - Fully static — deploy anywhere (GitHub Pages, IPFS, localhost)

 ## Usage